nicolaspls/party-patcher-wii/README.md

 1. Ensure you have Node.JS version 16 or higher installed on your system.
 2. Install the "pkg" package globally using the command: `npm i -g pkg`.
-3. Clone the PatcherWii repository using the command: `git clone https://github.com/nicolaspls/patcher-wii-main.git && cd patcher-wii-main`.
+3. Clone the Patcher repository using the command: `git clone https://github.com/nicolaspls/patcher-wii-main.git && cd patcher-wii-main`.
 4. Install the necessary dependencies with the command: `npm i`.
 5. Build the tool using the command: `pkg .`.
 6. Once the build process is complete, you can find the built packages in the `dist/` directory.

-With these simple instructions, you can easily patch your main.dol files and replace the original servers with Galaxy-Legacy servers using PatcherWii.
+With these simple instructions, you can easily patch your main.dol files and replace the original servers with Galaxy-Legacy servers using Patcher.
 Enjoy the enhanced experience!

 ### Services Explanation
 - **NAS**: Authentication server by Nintendo